Hermoonumu/CalcuDingus/README.md

 - PROGRAMEND: Segmentation of TEXT and DATA
 - Misc: FLAGS (System State) and CLKCNT (Clock Counter)

+# MMIO

+- RAM address 4095 accepts data, which will be displayed in the terminal on the same cycle.

 # Notable features

 - MTE: Hardware endorsed memory integrity